Parsa-Rajabi/CPSC-344/docs/syllabus.md

 - Midterm exam: Students will have the opportunity to review their midterm exam in person with a member of the teaching team during pre-scheduled office hours in the week of July 6–10, 2026.
 The exact date and time will be announced.
 - Final exam: Students may request an in-person viewing of their final exam.
 Final exam viewings will be scheduled in September 2026, with the exact date and time to be determined.
 - During an exam viewing, students may review their exam with a member of the teaching team.
 However, students may not take photos, make copies, or otherwise reproduce any part of the exam.

+### Wellness and Mental Health

+Health and wellness, both physical and mental, are important for academic success.
+If you are having difficulty with your studies, feel overwhelmed, or are experiencing distress, UBC provides a number of resources to help.
+At this university, faculty and staff members are committed to providing students with a safe environment and support.

+For immediate mental health support (evenings AND weekends):

+- UBC Student Assistance Program: a free, 24/7 wellness resource for students.
+  - Phone (toll-free): Within North America - 1 833 590 1328,
+  - Website: link, with password UBCV
+- Here2Talk: 1-604-642-5212
+  - By phone, toll free at 1.877.857.3397 or direct 604.642.5212.
+  - While services are offered primarily in English, additional languages may be available upon request with the phone service.
+    - Online and Chat Services: www.here2talk.ca (offered in French and English)
+    - Mobile App: Download Here2Talk from the App Store or Google Play
+- Available Monday – Friday:
+  - UBC Counselling Services: 604 822 3811 (8:30-4:30pm)
+  - UBC Student Health Services: 604 822 7011 (Open Mon-Sat, see website for daily hours, open at 8am)
+  - A student can call when they open to try to get a same-day appointment.
+  - Sexual Violence Prevention and Response: https://svpro.ubc.ca/
+- In case of an emergency to your health and safety: Call 911
+  - If you are in crisis or distress:
+  - Call Crisis Center BC: 1-800-784-2433 (24/7)
+  - Call or visit VGH Access and Assessment Centre: 604-675-3700 (7:30am to 11:00pm)
+  - Visit your nearest emergency room

+### Privacy

+CPSC 344 utilizes Slack to enhance class discussions and communication.
+Your personal information is collected and disclosed to Slack under the authority of section 26(c) of the Freedom of Information and Protection of Privacy Act (FIPPA).

+For more information on how Slack handles your data, please refer to their [Privacy Policy](https://slack.com/trust/privacy/privacy-policy).

+For questions or concerns about how this information is collected, used, or stored, please contact the instructor.

+### Extreme Weather - Course Policy

+UBC’s Vancouver campus experiences a unique micro-climate that can differ significantly from surrounding areas.
+Weather conditions can change quickly, and it’s important to be prepared for all types of extreme weather.

+In the event of extreme weather conditions, we will follow [UBC’s official guidelines for campus closures and safety](https://srs.ubc.ca/emergency/hazards-of-concern/extreme-weather/).
+If the campus is closed due to extreme weather, all in-person classes and meetings will be canceled, and alternative arrangements will be communicated promptly.

+In rare cases where the campus remains open but weather conditions are severe, students are encouraged to prioritize their safety and well-being.
+As a class, we will work together to accommodate any challenges that arise due to extreme weather, including moving class and meetings online if necessary.

+Unless stated by the university, department, or instructor, all classes and meetings will proceed as scheduled.
+Students are expected to monitor course communication channels (email, slack , etc.) for updates regarding class status during extreme weather events.